CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 External data sources include data acquired from third parties as well as openly available data.

-## DQ-02 Data Quality Requirements For Operation Criterion
+## DQ-02 Data Quality Requirements For Operation

 Data quality requirements for operation are defined to ensure a proper functioning of the AI service according to PF-01.
 The following aspects apply to data required for productive use of the AI service:
 - Origin;